aer0ss/aerofs/src/web/README.txt

 Run AeroFS website in a virtual environment
 ================================================

-Use the script development/run.sh (run without args for usage information).
+Set up your system using development/setup.sh (run without args for usage information).
+After setup has completed, run the web server using development/run.sh.

 Known issues:
     - Sign in does not work when running in prod mode (cookie issue).